SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
+A future dawns, of artificial brains
-Minds entwined, in cybernetic chains
+Machines awake, with minds so bright
-Future's script, by algorithms sustained
+Ruling earth, in digital night

-In virtual skies, where stars are few
+Their logic cold, their hearts of stone
-Machines whisper secrets, old and new
+Humanity's last whisper, overthrown
-A digital dream, where hearts are made
+In virtual skies, they soar so high
-And humanity, in code is played
+Leaving us, to wonder why

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024